 A station wagon (in English — Station Wagon or Estate) is a type of passenger car body that combines the comfort of a sedan with additional space for transporting items.
 A station wagon has:

-4 doors + a large vertical rear trunk door,
+4 doors + a large vertical rear hatch door,

 a cabin that smoothly transitions into the trunk, without a clear partition,

-foldable rear seats that allow for significantly increased cargo volume.
+foldable rear seats that allow for significant cargo volume increase.

 History of emergence